Camera: Digital camera

 A digital camera (or digicam) is a camera that encodes digital images and videos and stores them for later reproduction.
 They typically use semiconductor image sensors.
 Most cameras sold today are digital, and they are incorporated into many devices ranging from mobile phones (called camera phones) to vehicles.

 Digital and film cameras share an optical system, typically using a lens of variable aperture to focus light onto an image pickup device.
 The aperture and shutter admit the correct amount of light to the imager, just as with film but the image pickup device is electronic rather than chemical.
 However, unlike film cameras, digital cameras can display images on a screen immediately after being captured or recorded, and store and delete images from memory.
 Most digital cameras can also record moving videos with sound.
-Some digital cameras can crop and stitch pictures & perform other elementary image editing.
+Some digital cameras can crop and stitch pictures and perform other elementary image editing.

 Consumers adopted digital cameras in the 1990s.
 Professional video cameras transitioned to digital around the 2000s–2010s.
 Finally, movie cameras transitioned to digital in the 2010s.